About

-I'm a writer, a classical musician and a documentary film maker.
-I still dive, but performing and teaching viola and violin and writing fiction have taken over.
+I'm a gilder, sailor, surfer, writer, classical musician and a documentary film maker.

 Moving to my final destination at the age of forty-nine was rougher than any previous change of address, and I expect never to move city again.